scott-middleton/Restaurants/technical_questions.md

     }
 ```

-Any RestaurantSearchAction types added will be required to be implemented in the handleAction()
+With the non-exhaustive when statement, the developer is now required to handle all the RestaurantSearchAction
-function.
+types in the handleAction() function, helping reduce the potential for errors.

 ## How would you track down a performance issue in production?
 Have you ever had to do this?